From MVP › MVB › Building Maximal Viable Brands

 90% of S&P 500 market value are intangible assets.

-70% of stock return impact attributable to brand equity
+70% of stock return impact attributable to brand equity.

-9× higher volume share for high demand brands
+9× higher volume share for high demand brands.

-Brand equity direct contribution to enterprise value
+Brand equity contribution to enterprise value:

 #